Children's Health

 Through its many public and private partnerships, and operating at the global, national and community levels, UNICEF engages in a number of activities, including:

-• strengthening immunization programs to make sure every child is reached with lifesaving vaccines
+Another top priority for UNICEF is to strengthen immunization programs to make sure every child is reached with lifesaving vaccines.

-• responding to disease outbreaks building resilience within health systems to ensure that services can continue — even during a crisis
+UNICEF helps communities and countries respond to disease outbreaks and build resilience within health systems to ensure that health services can continue, even during a crisis.

-• supporting early child development programs to make sure babies are getting what they need for a healthy start in life
+UNICEF works with partners to expand early childhood development programs to make sure babies are getting what they need for a healthy start in life.

-• supporting adolescent health and well-being — both physical and mental — including children with disabilities
+UNICEF also prioritizes supporting adolescent health and well-being — mental as well as physical — and ensuring equitable access to services for all, including children with disabilities.

-• expanding access to HIV testing and treatment and preventing mother-to-child transmission to help advance toward an AIDS-free world
+UNICEF has been working steadily with its partners around the world to expand access to HIV testing and treatment and prevent mother-to-child transmission to help advance toward an AIDS-free world.

-Help UNICEF continue to improve and sustain access to the quality health care vulnerable children need to get healthy — and to stay healthy — so they can reach their full potential.
+Donate to UNICEF to help improve and sustain access to the quality health care vulnerable children need to get healthy — and stay healthy — so they can reach their full potential.